gcormier/megadesk/README.md

 # Setting and Recalling memory slots
-Note.
-Recent software allows either button to store and recall memory *if* Dual-button memory is enabled.

 ## Setting
 To set assign a memory slot you press the up button two or more times.
 On the final button press you hold until you hear a tone that indicates what slot you have assigned (2 beeps, 3 beeps, etc).